curl/curl/docs/SECURITY-PROCESS.md

 Easily exploitable by a remote unauthenticated attacker and lead to system compromise (arbitrary code execution) without requiring user interaction, with a common configuration on a popular platform.
-This issue has few restrictions and requirements and can be exploited easily using most curl configs.
+This issue has few restrictions and requirements and can be exploited easily using most curl configurations.

 No past curl vulnerability has had this severity level.